akhilthomas011/AzureVM_AutoDeallocate/README.md

   |autodeallocate_statusCheckInterval| `PT5M` | The interval at which the status of session in the Virtual Machine is checked.
 Value should be lower than *minSessionIdleTime* & *minStandbyTime*. | *TimeInterval* | Any time interval in the format *`P<days>DT<hours>H<minutes>M<seconds>S`* |
   |autodeallocate_ForceShutDown| `false` | Enable or Disable the force shutdown feature, which will deallocate the VM even when a user is connected, if the user surpasses the maximum idle time.| *Boolean* | **`true`**/**`false`** : Set to **`true`** to enable, **`false`** to disable |

+## How it works

+The solution can be implemented in multiple ways:
+- Run the script independently on existing VMs
+- Run the script as an extension on existing VMs
+- Deploy a new VM using the script extension using *Azure CLI*/*ARM*/*Bicep*/*Terraform* (Sample ARM & Bicep is given)